 Vice-Chair of the Board of Trustees

-I have over 30 years’ experience of working at Board level in the financial services industry and, in May 2018, was appointed as Chair of the Board of Directors of Temple Bar plc, a large investment trust.
+I have over 30 years’ experience of working at Board level in the financial services industry.
+I am Chair of the Board of Directors of Temple Bar Investment Trust and of Montanaro UK Smaller Companies Investment Trust.
 I have worked for both investment management companies and investment banks.
 My work has taken me all over the world and I have been lucky enough to collaborate with people of many different cultures and backgrounds.
 I have always been interested in education and the development of young people, which is why I was a Youth Offender Panel Member for more than 10 years.
-I hope my varied experience will be of value in helping the trust continue its successful development.
+I hope my varied experience will be of value in helping the Trust continue its successful development.

 Trustee | term of office 28 February 2018 to 27 February 2022 | appointed by the sponsor, University of Brighton